 I recently spoke with Erin Frisby, one of the founders of Washington, DC-based grassroots non-profit This Could Go Boom!
 (TCGB!).
 Erin is a Soundgirls member, engineer, multi-instrumentalist, and member of DC-area bands The OSYX and FuzzQueen.
 TCGB! was founded a little over a year ago as a far-reaching community resource with a focus on helping women, non-binary, and femme artists, engineers, students, and music professionals find their voice.
 TCGB!
 Provides several resources that strengthen the DC music community and provide a framework for artists to gather and connect.
-Since its inception, the group has been busy curating improv jams and workshops, presenting monthly showcases, and have released and promoted the first full-length album on their roster.
+Since its inception, the group has been busy curating improv jams and workshops, presenting monthly showcases, and has released and promoted the first full-length album on their roster.

 This Could Go Boom! has garnered a strong following in the DC area, due in part to their commitment to staying flexible and adapt their goals and plans as the group grows.
 I was excited to catch up with Erin and hear about their mission moving forward and recap on their year.
-Her band, The OSYX, left for tour on October 30.
+Her band, The OSYX, left for a tour on October 30.
 If they’re heading to your city, be sure to catch them.

 What was the process of formulating the idea for This Could Go Boom?
 How did you turn that idea into an organization?

 The idea for This Could Go Boom! happened organically.
 The band, The OSYX, was meeting regularly to write music and rehearse.
 Being a band made up of women, we were soon commiserating about discrimination, assault, and harassment that we had experienced individually in the course of collaborating with other musicians, booking shows, learning in music, and in venues.
 We also talked about the harder to pin down barriers that come from traditional socialization and deeply embedded systematic discrimination in all walks of life.
 We were also always marveling over the incredible talent in our region, the outstanding women and nonbinary people whose shows we attended, who we played with.
 We started to draw connections between the statistics on women in the music industry and the personal experiences of our bandmates and our community members.
 We were also reveling in the growing support for our musical project and began to consider a crowdfunder to put out a record.
 The more we talked, the more we realized that we weren’t going to feel fulfilled by just releasing one project and calling it a day.
-We decided to leverage our momentum to create something that would be bigger than our one band, something that would be community driven would belong to everyone and would have a lasting impact.
+We decided to leverage our momentum to create something that would be bigger than our one band, something that would be community-driven would belong to everyone and would have a lasting impact.
 We arrived at the idea of a mission-driven record label that could work to redefine the industry from the inside.

 You all recently changed your mission statement.
 In what ways does your new statement reflect your goals in the upcoming year?